Butternut squash: Culinary

 One of the most common ways to prepare butternut squash is baking.
 Once cooked, it can be eaten in a variety of ways.
 The fruit is prepared by removing the skin, stalk, and seeds, which are not usually eaten or cooked.
 However, the seeds are edible, either raw or roasted, and the skin is also edible and softens when roasted.
 The seeds can even be roasted and pressed into an oil to create butternut squash seed oil.
 This oil can be used for roasting, cooking, on popcorn, or as a salad dressing.

-In Australia, it is regarded as a pumpkin, and is used interchangeably with other types of pumpkin.
+In Australia and Bulgaria, it is regarded as a pumpkin, and is used interchangeably with other types of pumpkin.

 In South Africa, butternut squash is commonly used and often prepared as a soup or grilled whole.
 Grilled butternut is typically seasoned with nutmeg and cinnamon or stuffed (with, for example, spinach and feta) before being wrapped in foil and grilled.
 Grilled butternut is often served as a side dish to braais (barbecues) and the soup as a starter dish.

 Butternuts were introduced commercially in New Zealand in the 1950s by brothers Arthur and David Harrison, nursery workers, and Otaki market gardeners.